clinics

 Regular Follow-up clinic appointments

 Your endocrinologist will advise you on how often you need to come to the clinic.
-Generally clinic visits are scheduled every 1 to 3 weeks.
-At these visits you will always see the endocrinologist and may also see other members of the diabetes team.
+Generally, you will return or have a virtual health appointment every 1 to 4 weeks.
+At these follow-up appointments you will always see speak with the endocrinologist, and you may also see other members of the diabetes team.

 Labour and Delivery

-Planning for labour and delivery is individual for all women, including those with diabetes in pregnancy.
+Planning for labour and delivery is individual, including for those with diabetes in pregnancy.

-If you have GDM, you may even go past your due date as you wait for labour to start, as long as you and the baby are healthy.
-If you have type 1 or type 2 diabetes, it is most likely that you will have your baby a week or two before your due date for the safety of the baby.
+If you have Gestational Diabetes Mellitus (GDM), you may even go past your due date as you wait for labour to start, as long as you and the baby are healthy.
+If you have started on insulin, or have type 1 or type 2 diabetes, it is most likely that you will have your baby a week or two before your due date.
+This is for the safety of your baby.

-Some women may have an induction of labour if there is a concern about the health of the mother or baby.
-Other women may have a planned caesarean birth, depending on their individual situation.
-You will always be involved in the decision-making, and have a chance to have your questions answered.
+Some pregnant individuals may have an induction of labour, especially if there is a concern about the health of the pregnancy or baby.
+Others may have a planned caesarean birth, depending on their individual situation.
+You will always be involved in the decision-making, and the oppourunity will be made to have your questions answered.
 The team will help you with advanced planning as much as possible.

-During labour, your blood sugar will be watched closely, and the nurses will keep in contact with the diabetes doctor as needed.
+During labour, your blood sugar will be closely monitored, and the nurses will keep in contact with the diabetes doctor as needed.
 Your care after delivery will depend on what type of diabetes you have.

 Postpartum

 If you have GDM, you will have a blood sugar test before breakfast the day after the baby's birth to make sure that the diabetes has gone away.
-It is important to discuss diet, activity, infant feeding, future pregnancies, and the risk of type 2 diabetes with the team before you go home.
-A very small number of women still have high blood sugar after delivery and will need follow-up with the diabetes doctor.
+It is important to discuss nutrition, activity, infant feeding, future pregnancies, and the risk of type 2 diabetes with the team before you go home.
+A very small number of individuals still have high blood sugar after birth and will need follow-up with the diabetes doctor.

-If you have type 1 you may not need insulin for the first day or two after delivery, and will need it again when your blood sugar start to go up.
+If you have type 1 you may not need insulin for the first day or two after birth, and will need it again when your blood sugars start to go up.
 If you have type 2 you may need some kind of diabetes medication.
 You and your doctor will make these decisions.
-The team will discuss diet, activity, infant feeding, future pregnancies, and future diabetes management with you.
+The team will discuss nutrition, activity, infant feeding, future pregnancies, and future diabetes management with you.

 Tab Heading